mobileKKM/ticket_dictionary/README.md

 # ticket_dictionary
-Set of dictionaries with available types, kinds and lines for tickets.
+Set of dictionaries with available kinds, lines and periods for tickets.